Downtown Disney: Location and history

-Canceled Fourth Hotel and subsequent activities
+Canceled fourth hotel and subsequent activities

 In 2017, plans were announced for a fourth resort hotel at the property.
 Situated in front of the Disneyland Hotel, the new hotel would displace much of the westernmost portion of Downtown Disney and would have featured 700 rooms.
 The cost of construction for the hotel would have been offset by up to $267 million in tax rebates over 20 years, allowing the resort to keep a percentage of the transient occupancy tax levied on Anaheim hotels.

-In Summer of 2018, several large Downtown Disney tenants closed in preparation for the new hotel's construction - an AMC Theatres cinema, Rainforest Cafe and ESPN Zone restaurants, and smaller tenants including Earl of Sandwich and a Starbucks location.
+In Summer of 2018, several large Downtown Disney tenants closed in preparation for the new hotel's construction – an AMC Theatres cinema, Rainforest Cafe and ESPN Zone restaurants, and smaller tenants including Earl of Sandwich and a Starbucks location.

 Weeks after the closures took place, growing tensions between Disney and the City of Anaheim over the subsidy and the hotel's location led to the project being put on hold.
 Days after the announcement that the project was postponed, Disneyland requested that the tax subsidies be rescinded.
 The Anaheim City Council voted to rescind the tax subsidies days later.

 After weeks of inactivity at the hotel's proposed site, Disney announced in October 2018 that the fourth hotel project had been canceled.
 In October 2018, Earl of Sandwich and Starbucks reopened.
-After several years of vacancy, Disney announced that the former Rainforest Café location would become home to the Star Wars Trading Post, a retail location selling Star Wars: Galaxy's Edge merchandise, which opened on February 19, 2021.
-As of February 2021, the former AMC Theatre and ESPN Zone remain vacant.
+After several years of vacancy, Disney announced that the former Rainforest Café location would become Star Wars Trading Post, a retail location selling Star Wars: Galaxy's Edge merchandise, which opened on February 19, 2021.
+The former ESPN Zone building remained vacant.

-On March 14, 2020, the Disneyland Resort, including Downtown Disney, temporarily closed due to the COVID-19 pandemic.
+On March 14, 2020, the Disneyland Resort, including Downtown Disney, temporarily closed in response to the COVID-19 pandemic in which a Stay-at-home order issued by California Governor Gavin Newsom shortly thereafter.
 Downtown Disney remained closed until July 9, 2020.
 The district reopened with enhanced safety measures, including mandatory face masks, reduced capacity and temperature screening upon arrival.
 These measures were lifted on June 15, 2021, following California's reopening.

 From November 19, 2020, to March 14, 2021, the resort expanded the district temporarily into Buena Vista Street at Disney California Adventure.

 In November 2021, Disney announced a reimagining of the West Side of Downtown Disney with new shopping, dining, and entertainment experiences.
 Construction began with the demolishing of AMC Theatres, Starbucks, and Earl of Sandwich beginning in January 2022.
 On April 27, 2022, Din Tai Fung was announced to be the anchor for the expansion.
 The announcement also came with a reimagining of UVA Bar and Catal into separate restaurants named Centrico and Paseo, as well as a mid-century modern design for the district's new west end.
+In addition, a Porto's Bakery location has been announced for Downtown Disney.

+In April 2025, it was announced that Lululemon will be added to a section of the former ESPN Zone building.